Photos: An Israeli air raid on al-Ahli Arab Hospital kills an estimated 500

 In Pictures

-Photos: An Israeli air raid on al-Ahli Arab Hospital kills an estimated 500
+Israeli air raid on al-Ahli Arab Hospital kills 500, Gaza officials say

 The hospital attack has sparked international condemnation, as patients and displaced Palestinians number among the dead.

-Israeli bombardment has struck a packed hospital compound in central Gaza, killing an estimated 500 people, including patients and displaced Palestinians sheltering inside.
+Israeli bombardment has struck a packed hospital compound in central Gaza, killing an estimated 500 people, including patients and displaced Palestinians sheltering inside, according to officials in the besieged Gaza Strip.

-If confirmed, the death toll would be among the highest for a single Israeli air strike since 2008.
+The health ministry in Gaza said Wednesday’s blast at the al-Ahli Arab Hospital was caused by an Israeli air raid.
+Israel has attributed the explosion to a misfired rocket launched by the Palestinian Islamic Jihad (PIJ) armed group.
+The PIJ has denied the allegation.

-The attack on the al-Ahli Arab Hospital quickly sparked international condemnation, as news outlets and social media became filled with images of burning rooms and heavy stretchers.
+The attack quickly sparked international condemnation, as news outlets and social media became filled with images of burning rooms and heavy stretchers.

 “This is outrageous and again it shows a flagrant disregard for the lives of civilians,” the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) said on social media.